azliuu/CSE13s/hw7/DESIGN.md

 # homework 7: Hash tables, I/O and strings
 Design and implement a simple database that will keep track of our customers, and the information about them.
 With a simple interface, we can read a database file from the disk, add customers, and save the database back to the file.

-# Big Picture Program Structure
+## Big Picture Program Structure
 This describes each file and how they relate to one another.

 businessdb.c -- contains the main I/O for the project, handling prompting the user for commands.
 This will include hashtable.h in order to use it's functions.
+It will mainly feed in the user's input into hashtable.h's functions in order to implement the command.

 Run the program with
 ```
 make businessdb.c
 ./businessdb
 ```
-hashtable.c -- contains all the logic for hash tables adding users, hashing using their emnail address, as well as containing functions that can be used to get data from an individual customer
+hashtable.c -- contains all the logic for hash tables adding users, hashing using their email address, as well as contains all the functions needed in order to perform the commands specified by the user input.

 hashtable.h -- contains the struct for a customer, as well as all the function headers defined in hashtable.c